frejoel/hlsparse/README.md

 # HLS Parse
-Library for parsing an HLS master and media playlist into a C object structure.
+Library for parsing an HLS Multivariant Playlist and Media Playlist into a C object structure.
 Supports v13 of the 2nd edition specification.
 See https://datatracker.ietf.org/doc/html/draft-pantos-hls-rfc8216bis-13 for details.